 What Is the Difference between Indian and Pakistani Food?

-India is a huge country that covers several regions, and each region is home to its people who have developed their own different ways of life over thousands of years, including their different languages and of course, cuisines.
+India is a huge country that covers several regions, and each region is home to its people who have developed their different ways of life over thousands of years, including their different languages and of course, cuisines.
 Not only that, but Pakistan, Bangladesh and even Burma were once parts of India, and therefore a lot of people get confused when they encounter the culinary delights of each nation, thinking that it is all Indian food.

 With 87% of Indian restaurants in the UK being owned by people from Bangladesh, it is forgivable for those people who are unaware that their Indian takeaway might not necessarily be very Indian at all.